cache-tlb/chrome-toys/readme.md

 #### Content
 - Asteroids

 In this little game, you control a triangle-shaped spaceship using keyboard.
 Use arrow keys to move and space key to shoot bullets.
-When a bullet hit some HTML element, the element may explode.
+When a bullet hit an asteroid (ie, an HTML element), the asteroid may explode.

 ![asteroids](./screenshot/asteroids.png "asteroids")